core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Conditional Attributes        {#binding_attributes}
 =============

-This specification defines conditional attributes, which provide for fine-grained control of notification and state synchronization when using CoRE Observe {{RFC7641}}.
-When resource interfaces following this specification are made available over CoAP, the CoAP Observation mechanism {{RFC7641}} MAY also be used to observe any changes in a resource, and receive asynchronous notifications as a result.
+This specification defines conditional attributes for use with CoRE Observe {{RFC7641}}.
+Conditional attributes provide fine-grained control of notification and synchronization of resource states.
+They are conveyed as metadata within the query component of a URI by a requesting client, to which an origin server may respond to, with corresponding changes in resource states.
 A resource marked as Observable in its link description SHOULD support these conditional attributes.

 Note: In this draft, we assume that there are finite quantization effects in the internal or external updates to the value representing the state of a resource; specifically, that a resource state may be updated at any time with any valid value.
 We therefore avoid any continuous-time assumptions in the description of the conditional attributes and instead use the phrase "sampled value" to refer to a member of a sequence of values that may be internally observed from the resource state over time.

 ## Conditional Notification Attributes